seanreed1111/sql-recipes/recipes.md

 Solution
 Use two statements that retrieve different levels of summary information.
 Or use a subquery to retrieve one summary value and refer to it in the outer query that refers to other summary values.
 If it’s necessary only to display multiple summary levels, WITH ROLLUP might be sufficient.
 Discussion
 Sometimes a report involves different levels of summary information.
-For example, the following report displays the total number of miles per driver from the driver_log table, along with each driver’s miles as a percentage of the total miles in the entire table:
+For example, the following report displays the total number of miles per driver FROM the driver_log table, along with each driver’s miles as a percentage of the total miles in the entire table:
 +-------+--------------+------------------------+
 | name  | miles/driver | percent of total miles |
 +-------+--------------+------------------------+